What Are a Pecan Orchard’s Ecosystem Services?

 Pecan orchards in humid regions are essentially meadows with trees inter-planted.
 Most are composed primarily of grasses.
 Many orchards are also inter-planted with legumes like clover to serve as sources of supplemental nitrogen, harbors for beneficial insects, and organic matter.
 Some of the better agricultural soils in the country—like those of the Great Plains—have excellent organic matter levels of 4 to 7 percent.
 Because of the warm, humid climate’s effect on microbial activity in the soil, organic matter is broken down rapidly in the Southeast.
 As a result, agricultural soils on the sandy land of the southeastern Coastal Plain have low organic matter levels ranging from 0.5 to 2 percent.
 However, pecan orchard soils in the region average 3.6 percent, a level approaching that of the Great Plains and consistent with natural hardwood forests of the Southeast (Wells, 2009).
 The addition of clover to an orchard soil raises the organic matter level further and provides an additional 3,500 to 5,500 pounds of dry matter per acre.
 The increase in dry matter all adds up to more carbon stored in the soil.

 In addition to carbon storage, pecan orchards provide other ecosystem services like biodiversity.
 Most modern agricultural systems are considered biological deserts because of the intensive human selection for a single species, which naturally comes with agricultural production.
 Pecan orchards, on the other hand, especially in the humid and semi-humid regions, are often not typical monocultures.
-Many orchards are diverse by nature and comprise of multiple varieties of pecan trees of different ages and sizes.
+Many orchards are diverse by nature and comprise multiple varieties of pecan trees of different ages and sizes.
 Native pecan groves are even more diverse.
 This diverse architecture is attractive to a host of other species.
 Diversity is also good for growing pecans because it keeps pest pressure down.
-The combination of grasses, legumes, and weeds that make up the trees’ understory also serve a variety of functions as well, from nesting habitats for birds to sources of nectar for pollinators.
+The combination of grasses, legumes, and weeds that make up the trees’ understory serves various functions, from nesting habitats for birds to sources of nectar for pollinators.

 Pecan orchards also provide the oxygen we breathe, serve as screens to trap dust and other pollutants in the air, reduce noise from highways, act as windbreaks, provide shade for a cooler microclimate, and enhance the beauty of the landscape.